parkerziegler/cartokit-artifact-eval/packages/cartokit/ARCHITECTURE.md

 ### Playwright Tests

 The workflows referenced in Section 6 of the paper are implemented as Playwright end-to-end tests and located in `tests/workflows`.
 Individual workflow files (e.g., `workflow-1.spec.ts`, `workflow-2.spec.ts`) correspond directly to the benchmarks referenced in Table 1.

+As part of the evaluation configuration, `cartokit` logs reconciliation code execution timings and reconciliation TTQ timings to the console.
+The Playwright workflows are set up to wait for `console` events as part of normal operation.
+Thus, the typical structure of a workflow is:

+1. Initiate a GUI interaction via Playwright, which triggers reconciliation.
+2. Our instrumentation (see above) captures reconciliation code execution and TTQ timings and logs them to the `console`.
+3. Use Playwright's [`waitForEvent`](https://playwright.dev/docs/api/class-page#page-wait-for-event) API to block until we receive the `console` event.
+4. Capture the timings and write them to a local file on disk.
+5. Continue until all GUI interactions are completed and the test exits.

+This structure ensures a serializable order on GUI interactions and timings, such that we get exactly one reconciliation code execution timing and one reconciliation TTQ timing per GUI interaction.
+The resulting data is written to `tests/results/recon.json` (for code execution timings) and `tests/results/recon-ttq.json` (for TTQ timings).

+## Modifying the Codebase

+Researchers should feel free to modify or extend our `patch`-`recon` architecture to experiment with alternative implementations of these algorithms.
+To alter the `patch` implementation, one should start by looking at the structure of `CartoKitIR` (if aiming to change the definition of programs) or the callback functions passed to `ir.update` in `src/lib/interaction/update.ts` (if aiming to change how program transformations are implemented).
+To alter the `recon` implementation, one should start by looking closely at the statements in each diff's `case` block in `src/lib/interaction/update.ts`.
+Some familiarity with the APIs of our map rendering library, [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/), will also be extremely useful in scaffolding algorithmic changes.